Himanshu2326/Quiz-Application/README.md

 # Quizee
-Quizee is a Platform that allows Admin users to create Quizzes and Also for students user can Participate differnet Quizzes.
+Quizee is a Platform where Admin can create Quizzes and students can Participate differnet Quizzes.

 ## Hoisted Link